-If you’ve mastered some of the free video editing software out there and are ready to invest in something more premium, we’ve selected eight of the best video editing softzware tools to take your home movies or motion pictures to the next level – whether you are using a desktop computer or tablet.
+We've chosen the best video editing software for beginners, vloggers and filmmakers to help you take your home movies or motion pictures to the next level – whether you are using a desktop computer or tablet.

 There are lots of options available, with software for computers and apps for smartphones, built for beginners and engineered for experts.
 Ultimately, depending on the type of video you want to create, there’s likely a perfect solution available.